Meyaal/Game/README.md

 ### Manual Testing

 * The site has been tested and it's working on different browsers like Chrome, Firefox and Safari.

 Responsivness

 * The site is responsive on different screens sizes.
 It looks good and functions on standard screen sizes using devtools devise toolbar.

+* I tested the site on Iphone 11 and it worked well.

 # Deployment